apache/druid/docs/development/extensions-core/mysql.md

 - It can be fetched from Maven Central at: https://repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.48/mysql-connector-java-5.1.48.jar
 - It may be available through your package manager, e.g. as `libmysql-java` on APT for a Debian-based OS

-This fetches the MySQL connector JAR file with a name like 'mysql-connector-java-x.x.xx.jar'.
+This fetches the MySQL connector JAR file with a name like `mysql-connector-java-5.1.48.jar`.

 Copy or symlink this file inside the folder `extensions/mysql-metadata-storage` under the distribution root directory.